tdiderich/runzero-custom-integrations/digital-ocean/README.md

 - You will see the task kick off on the [tasks](https://console.runzero.com/tasks) page like any other integration.
 - The task will update the existing assets with the data pulled from the Custom Integration source.
 - The task will create new assets for when there are no existing assets that meet merge criteria (hostname, MAC, etc).
-- You can search for assets enriched by this custom integration with the runZero search `custom_integration:Digital Ocean`.
+- You can search for assets enriched by this custom integration with the runZero search `custom_integration:digital-ocean`.